shirosaidev/airbnbbot/README.md

 My goal is to get you more guests and make you more money.
 Download my beta software (coming soon), I'm ready to help.

+What is Tobot?
+Tobot is an intelligent property manager for Airbnb Hosts which uses AI and machine learning.
+It will try to reply to all your guest messages.
+It can send replies to your guests for commonly asked questions and also send messages for new booking instructions and check out day messages, etc..
+It's written in Python, you can run it on your Mac/Linux/Windows computer or in cloud such as AWS.

 [![License](https://img.shields.io/github/license/shirosaidev/airbnbbot.svg?label=License&maxAge=86400)](./LICENSE)
 [![Release](https://img.shields.io/github/release/shirosaidev/airbnbbot.svg?label=Release&maxAge=60)](https://github.com/shirosaidev/airbnbbot/releases/latest)
 [![Sponsor Patreon](https://img.shields.io/badge/Sponsor%20%24-Patreon-brightgreen.svg)](https://www.patreon.com/shirosaidev)